marchesir/xguard/README.md

 # xguard

 Lightweight eBPF/XDP tool for tracing live ingress traffic — built for the [eBPF Summit: Hackathon Edition 2025](https://ebpf-summit-2025.devpost.com).
+# xguard

+Lightweight eBPF/XDP tool for tracing live ingress traffic — built for the [eBPF Summit: Hackathon Edition 2025](https://ebpf-summit-2025.devpost.com).

 ## Overview

-**xguard** is a lightweight eBPF/XDP tool for tracing live ingress traffic at L3/3 layer.
+**xguard** is a lightweight eBPF/XDP tool for tracing live ingress traffic at the L3/L4 layer.
 It is designed primarily as a **learning project** to explore:

 - How **XDP programs** operate inside the kernel.
 - Basic **eBPF map** usage.